 What it means for you

-Read more about what’s been announced in the Budget 2020 and how it may affect you and your finances.
+Will Hobbs, Chief Investment Officer at Barclays, analyses what's in the UK Government’s latest Budget – and how it could affect you and your money.

 Click on the tabs below to find out more.

 The housing market

 In terms of providing near-term support for the property market, the Chancellor’s announcements had mostly been publicised beforehand, but are nonetheless welcome.